Cohasset, Massachusetts: Government

-On the national level, Cohasset is a part of Massachusetts's 8th congressional district, and is currently represented by Stephen Lynch.
+On the national level, Cohasset is a part of Massachusetts's 9th congressional district, and is currently represented by Bill Keating.
 The senior (Class II) Senator, is Elizabeth Warren.
 The (Class I) member of the United States Senate is Edward Markey.

 On the state level, Cohasset is represented in the Massachusetts House of Representatives by Joan Meschino as a part of the Third Plymouth district, which includes Hingham, Hull and Scituate.
 The town is represented in the Massachusetts Senate by Patrick O'Connor as a part of the Plymouth and Norfolk district, which includes the towns of Duxbury, Hingham, Hull, Marshfield, Norwell, Scituate and Weymouth.
 The town is patrolled on a secondary basis by the First (Norwell) Barracks of Troop D of the Massachusetts State Police.

 Cohasset is governed on the local level by the open town meeting form of government, and is led by a town manager and a five-member board of selectmen.
 The current Town Manager is Christopher Senior.
 Selectmen are elected officials and serve three-year terms led by a chairman in a rotating one-year term.
-The current Board of Selectmen consists of Kevin McCarthy, Chair, Paul Schubert, Vice-Chair, and Diane Kennedy, Steve Gaumer, and Jack Keniley.
+The current Board of Selectmen consists of Kevin McCarthy, chair, Paul Schubert, Vice-chair, and Diane Kennedy, Steve Gaumer, and Jack Keniley.
 The town operates its own police and fire departments, both of which are headquartered near the town center.
 Emergency services are also provided by the town, with patients taken to the South Shore Hospital in Weymouth.
 The town's post office is also nearby, just off of the town common.
 The town's Paul Pratt Memorial Library is located just west of the town center, in what was once a school adjacent to the original library.

 Cohasset Schools are represented by and headed by the Cohasset School Committee.
-Members of the Cohasset School Committee are Jeanne Astino(Chairman), Katie Dugan(Vice-Chairman), Ellen Maher, Barbara Stefan and Amanda Zani.
+Members of the Cohasset School Committee are Jeanne Astino (chairman), Katie Dugan (Vice-chairman), Ellen Maher, Barbara Stefan and Amanda Zani.